Rare tornado rips through Sydney, damaging beachside suburbs

 "There is obvious evidence that we have had a tornado go through Cronulla today," BOM meteorologist Alan Sharp told Sydney media.

-Social media was swamped by pictures of the huge, dark storm as it engulfed the harbor city, plunging a 25 degree Celsius (77 Fahrenheit) summer's day into darkness.
+Social media was swamped by pictures of the huge, dark storm as it engulfed the harbour city, plunging a 25 degree Celsius (77 Fahrenheit) summer's day into darkness.

-A shopping center in Sydney's eastern suburbs was also evacuated after part of its roof collapsed in the storm, media reports showed, and one woman suffered minor injuries.
+A shopping centre in Sydney's eastern suburbs was also evacuated after part of its roof collapsed in the storm, media reports showed, and one woman suffered minor injuries.

 Some 6,000 homes were reportedly without power south of the city and rescue services received more than 200 calls for help in the city.